Symantec/ambari-influxdb-service/readme.md

 #
+***Ambari Influxdb Service for Influxdb version 0.9.x and Ambari Version > 2.1*** ambari-influxdb-service allows you to install and manage Influxdb clusters on HDP.

 **STEPS TO SET UP INITIAL RAFT NODE CLUSTER OF 3 NODES**

  i) In the customize services step, create a separate configuration file for each of the three nodes using “manage configs” option.